getpawprint/slate/source/includes/_form_library.md

-form.modules.question.input_type | string | One of `label` (not required to be answered), `text`, `signature` (answer is a base64 image), `date` (no time), `radio` or `checkbox` form.modules.question.options | string[] | Options for `radio` or `checkbox` input types only form.modules.question.filled_by | string? | One of `client` or `vet`
+form.modules.question.input_type | string | One of `label` (not required to be answered), `text`, `signature` (answer is a base64 image), `date` (no time), `radio` or `checkbox` form.modules.question.options | string[] | Options for `radio` or `checkbox` input types only form.modules.question.filled_by | string? | One of `client` or `vet` form.modules.question.required | boolean | Whether or not a response is required for this question

 ## Get list of appointment types